miriukaLab/celldeath/README.md

 #### train subcommand

 You can train your own images with this option.
 Briefly, you should take light transmitted pictures of at least two conditions (control and cell death).
 Be aware that the more information you feed to the algorythm, the better the ability to train and predict.
 So, we advise that you should take at least 500 pictures in different biological replicate.
-Then you can slice them, and use data augmentation to increase you input.
+Then you can slice them, and use data augmentation to increase your input.

 For image labelling, you can include in each of your image filenames either the string '*control*' or the string '*celldeath*'.
-These are defaults, but you can change them with the argument -labels, or even include more catgories.
+These are defaults, but you can change them with the argument -labels, or even include more categories.

 ##### minimal example